Skip to main content

 Intended Audience

-This educational activity was designed for internists, family medicine physicians, nurse practitioners, and medical residents.
+This educational activity was designed for internists, family medicine physicians, nurse practitioners, and physician assistants.

 Quick Facts